SpiriitLabs/vite-plugin-svg-spritemap/docs/options/index.md

 - **Type:** `number`
 - **Default:** `0`

-Gutter (in pixels) between each sprite to help prevent overlap
+Gutter (in pixels) between each sprite to help prevent overlap.